waveney/wmff/README.md

 Installation:

 Needs to be at a webspace root, Php needs the webspace root in the php include path.

+Needs ImageMagick installed for some features to work.

 Then run int/Initialise.php - this will create appropriate subdirectories and populate the database with appropriate initial tables and values.